Home ≫ Center for Hope

 Advocacy

-Through the Center for HOPE, the Lyalls also plan to offer referrals and advocacy services, establish an online support group, expedite the development of a national, uniform database for all missing persons and sponsor professionally run seminars for survivors.
-Through the work of the Lyalls and about six other volunteers, profound changes have been initiated in local and statewide measures regulating missing persons.
-The New York State Campus Safety Act and the Assault and Abduction Free School Zone bills were passed; a computerized missing person alert system was set up to relay information to booths and rest stops on the NYS Thruway; and April 6, 2002 will be the first Missing Persons’ Day, authorized by the governor.
-Thanks to the Lyalls’ work, all New York tax forms will now include a pull-out section containing photos of missing persons, along with a letter mentioning the Center for HOPE.
-This alone will reach 3.5 million people.
-Now, the Lyalls are asking everyone in the local community to support the Center for Hope. ”Whenever people stop to think about it, they share our feelings, and I still have people in grocery stores come up to give me a hug,” Mary Lyall said. ”This project helps us to move forward, because if we just sat here and dwelled on our situation, we’d be stuck, and that doesn’t help anyone.
-We can do better than that.”
-Donations to the Center for HOPE can be sent to 278 Rowland St., Ballston Spa, NY 12020.
+The Center for HOPE offers referrals and advocacy services, established an online support group, expedited the development of a national, uniform database for all missing persons and sponsors professionally run seminars for survivors.
+Through the work of the Lyalls and other volunteers, profound changes have been initiated in local and statewide measures regulating missing persons.
+The New York State Campus Safety Act and the Assault and Abduction Free School Zone bills were passed; a computerized missing person alert system was set up to relay information to booths and rest stops on the NYS Thruway; and established April 6 as Missing Persons’ Day.

 Long-range Goals Include